 Adjustment of parking brake cable is necessary whenever the rear brake cables have been disconnected.
-Need for parking brake adjustment is indicated if the service brake operates with good reserve, but the parking brake pedal can be depressed more than 8 ratchet clicks on cars and 16 clicks on B-C-E cars under heavy foot pressure.
+Need for parking brake adjustment is indicated if the service brake operates with good reserve, but the parking brake pedal can be depressed a minimum of 7 ratchet clicks but not more than 13 ratchet clicks on all series.

-- 1. Depress parking brake pedal exactly three ratchet clicks. - 2.
-Loosen jam nut located at rear of equalizer adjusting nut.
-See Figures 5D-11 or 5D-12.
-Then tighten adjusting nut until rear wheels can just be turned rearward using two hands but are locked when forward rotation is attempted.
-Tighten jam nut against adjusting nut. - 3.
-With mechanism totally disengaged, rear wheels should turn freely in either direction with no brake drag.
+- 1. Depress parking brake pedal exactly two ratchet clicks on the X Car, three ratchet clicks on the A-B-C-E Cars and six ratchet clicks on the Estate Wagon. - 2.
+Tighten adjusting nut until rear wheels can just be turned rearward using two hands but are locked when forward rotation is attempted.
+3. With mechanism totally disengaged, rear wheels should turn freely in either direction with no brake drag.